STAR RATINGCi's Star Rating is calculated based on the following independent metrics: |

 About FoodShare:

 Founded in 1985, FoodShare is a Toronto-based charity and social enterprise that aims to promote access to fresh produce, encourage healthy eating, and combat food insecurity.
 It advocates for a world where all people can feed themselves and their communities with healthy food.
 FoodShare Toronto operates based on principles of food justice, which it describes as a process of dismantling underlying inequities and barriers to food access.
 For instance, it states that racial identity and income level can determine an individual’s location and housing access, which in turn can influence access to grocery stores and affordable food.
-FoodShare states that 4.5 million Canadians struggled to find food prior to March 2020, and another one million people became food insecure during the covid-19 pandemic.
+The charity reports that Black households in Canada are 1.88 times more likely to be food insecure than white households, and that 28.2% of Indigenous households in Canada are food insecure.

 FoodShare groups its programs into three main areas: Fresh Produce, Growing, and Cooking.
 Within these areas, it operates both community-wide and school programs.
+The charity also runs advocacy programs.
 The charity does not provide a spending breakdown for its programs.
+FoodShare reports that it reached 181,347 people in F2022.
+It ran 453 community initiatives and 134 workshops.

 The charity’s Growing programs aim to help people produce their own healthy food.
 FoodShare helps to create community gardens, provide local workshops on gardening, and set up composting sites to reduce food waste.
 Through its School Grown program, it helps schools develop their own farms and rooftop gardens.
-In F2020, FoodShare’s gardens at Burnhamthorpe Collegiate Institute produced more than 34,712 pounds of organic fruits and vegetables.
-It also set up ten new composting sites and trained 50 people in composting during the year.
+In F2022, it managed six beehives, producing 2,800 pounds of honey.
+Overall, FoodShare’s community growing sites produced over 45,000 pounds of fruits and vegetables.
+In F2022, through the Composting program, FoodShare composted 63,700 pounds of food waste.

 My anchor